eavonius/powerdelivery/reference.markdown

   Import-Module PowerDeliveryNode

   # $releasePath will be C:\Users\<User>\AppData\Roaming\<Project>\Current
-  # pointing to a yyyyMMdd_hhmmss folder in the same directory.
+  # pointing to a yyyyMMdd_HHmmss folder in the same directory.
   $releasePath = New-DeliveryReleasePath $target [Environment]::GetFolderPath("AppData")
 } -Down {